Enrique1987/data-engineering/Data_Engineer_Fundamentals.md

 This schema provides a comprehensive view of how the tables are interconnected within a university's database, illustrating the relationships that help manage the academic and administrative data.
 Each table is normalized to ensure data integrity and reduce redundancy.
 ![](img/01_ER_Uni.png)

+### OLAP

+To evolve your ER schema into a dimensional schema for an OLAP (Online Analytical Processing) system, we would typically create a star schema or a snowflake schema.
+These schemas are designed to optimize query performance and simplify the design for complex analytical queries.
+Let’s break down the transformation using a **star schema** approach, which is a common method used in data warehousing.

+#### Step 1: Identify the Fact Table

+The **fact table** contains measurable, quantitative data about a business process.
+In the context of a university system, the "Enrollment" table is a good candidate for a fact table as it involves measurable events (course enrollments) that can be analyzed in various dimensions (student, course, time, etc.).

+**Fact Table: Enrollments**
+- **Attributes**:
+  - EnrollmentID (Primary Key)
+  - StudentID (Foreign Key)
+  - CourseID (Foreign Key)
+  - Semester (might split into two fields, Semester and Year for easier analysis)
+  - Grade (Numeric score or categorical data)

+### Step 2: Define Dimension Tables

+Dimension tables store attributes related to dimensions of the fact table that are used to filter, group, or label data.
+The dimensions for the "Enrollments" fact table would generally be "Student", "Course", "Professor", "Department", "Major", and a new "Time" dimension that we might need to create.

+**Dimension Tables**:

+1. **Student Dimension**
+   - StudentID (PK)
+   - FirstName
+   - LastName
+   - DateOfBirth
+   - MajorID (as a descriptive attribute linking to the Major dimension)

+2. **Course Dimension**
+   - CourseID (PK)
+   - CourseName
+   - CourseDescription
+   - Credits
+   - DepartmentID (as a descriptive attribute)

+3. **Professor Dimension**
+   - ProfessorID (PK)
+   - FirstName
+   - LastName
+   - DepartmentID (as a descriptive attribute)

+4. **Department Dimension**
+   - DepartmentID (PK)
+   - DepartmentName
+   - Building

+5. **Major Dimension**
+   - MajorID (PK)
+   - MajorName
+   - DepartmentID (as a descriptive attribute)

+6. **Time Dimension** (created to analyze trends over time)
+   - SemesterID (PK, composite key made from Year and Semester)
+   - Year
+   - Semester

+### Step 3: Simplify Relationships

+In a star schema, dimension tables are directly connected to the fact table but not to each other.
+Each dimension table should include attributes that help describe the fact table records without needing to join multiple tables:

+- Foreign keys in the fact table (Enrollments) should correspond directly to the primary keys in each dimension table.
+- The time dimension is particularly useful for analysis and should be detailed enough to allow for various time-based queries.

+### Step 4: Consider Adding Aggregates or Calculated Fields

+In some cases, adding calculated fields directly to the fact table can speed up certain types of analysis:

+- Pre-calculated fields like "TotalCredits" for a semester can be stored in the fact table to speed up performance.
+- Including fields like "Pass/Fail" based on the Grade could also be beneficial for quick querying.

+### Implementation Considerations

+- **Data Granularity**: Ensure the level of detail in the fact table aligns with the intended analytical queries.
+- **Indexing and Partitioning**: Proper indexing and partitioning of the tables, especially the fact table, can improve query performance significantly.
+- **Data Refresh Strategy**: Define how often the data in the data warehouse should be refreshed from the operational databases.

+By restructuring your data into this dimensional schema, you can facilitate faster and more efficient querying which is essential for OLAP systems used in decision support and business intelligence.